 Crieff & Strathearn Drovers' Tryst annually celebrates the life, work and play of the people who made Crieff the cattle-droving crossroads of Scotland in the 1700s.
 The modern day Tryst is a walking festival run by volunteers and built around a programme of guided walks in the stunning scenery and autumn colours of Strathearn & surrounding areas of Perthshire.
 The walks vary in difficulty but all are enriched by wildlife, plants, trees, history and the company of like-minded people.

 Complementing the walks is a series of enjoyable evening social events, with music, drama, film and dancing!
 The Tryst also embraces a mountain bike event, and there is great food and drink to be enjoyed in local restaurants and cafes, a wide choice of places to stay and many other interesting attractions.
 And a Photography Competition too!

 Guided walks are the core of the festival, ranging from themed easy walks to high level walks in the hills up to an hour away from Crieff.

-In 2014 more than 30 walks, half of which are new, offer something to suit all interests and abilities!
+In 2015 more than 30 walks, many of which are new, offer something to suit all interests and abilities!